cobbzilla/yuebing/README.md

 ==========
 Yuebing is open-source software for running video hosting sites.

-It automatically transcodes your source videos into modern streaming formats, playable on any device over any connection.
+Yuebing automatically prepares your source videos for streaming using modern formats, playable on any device over any connection.

-Yuebing can use Amazon S3 or Backblaze B2 for backend storage, and has many advanced features.
+Yuebing can use either Amazon S3 or Backblaze B2 for backend storage, and has many advanced features.

 ### Source
 * [yuebing on GitHub](https://github.com/cobbzilla/yuebing)